IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 Then you can describe the model is a compact language using the Stan modeling language as follows:

-1. First, we specify this model in a file called traffic.stan as follows

-2. The first section of the below code specifies the data that is conditioned upon by Bayes Rule
+\*.
+The first section of the below code specifies the data that is conditioned upon by Bayes Rule

-3. The second section of the code defines the parameters whose posterior distribution is sought using Bayes Rule
+\*.
+The second section of the code defines the parameters whose posterior distribution is sought using Bayes Rule

 ``` r
 traffic_model <- "